ncabatoff/piinit/README.md

 ## Creating the image and writing it to the SD cards

-Edit packer.json if you want something other than Raspbian Stretch Lite.
+Edit packer-arm.jsonnet if you want something other than Raspbian Stretch Lite.

 ### Setup